-- That the program is equivalent to a baccalaureate degree (or higher) - That the program is recognized by the appropriate authority within the home country
+- That the program is equivalent to a baccalaureate degree (or higher) - That the program is recognized by the appropriate authority within the home country - That the program contains appropriate physiotherapy content

 The Alliance does not focus on the title of the physiotherapy credential and does not require a program to be called a baccalaureate, master's or Ph.D. credential.
 Two criteria are considered when determining the acceptability of the physiotherapy credential before The Alliance can proceed with education content review: